sunbird-cb/mentoring/src/api-doc/elevate-setup.md

     ```

 6. Create env file for Interface
+   The github code for the interface service does not need to be downloaded.
+As a guide, add the repository link: https://github.com/ELEVATE-Project/interface-service.git.
+If you have already cloned the repository, follow the commands below.

     ```bash
     $ cd ../../interface-service/src
+    $ sudo nano .env
+    ```

+    If the repository isn't cloned, make a interface-service folder and a.env file.

+    ```bash
+    $ cd ../../
+    $ mkdir interface-service
     $ sudo nano .env
     ```

     Copy-paste the following env variables to the .env file:

     ```bash
     APPLICATION_PORT=3569
     APPLICATION_ENV='development'